Code-Institute-Submissions/RuiOliveira83-MP3/README.md

 * As a regular user, I want to see and get inspired by dessert recipes;
 * As a regular user, I want to be able to search recipes;
 * As a regular user, I want to see all the recipes in each category;
-* As a registered user, I want to have all the funcionalities of a regular user and some extra functionalities;
+* As a registered user, I want to have all the functionalities of a regular user and some extra functionalities;
 * As a registered user, I want to make use of CRUD (create, read, update and delete) for my recipes;
 * As a registered user, I want to quickly see all my recipes;
-* As a Admin user, I want to have all the funcionalities of a registered user and some extra functionalities;
+* As an Admin user, I want to have all the functionalities of a registered user and some extra functionalities;
-* As a Admin member, I want to be to make use of CRUD (create, read, update and delete) for all recipes;
+* As an Admin member, I want to be to make use of CRUD (create, read, update and delete) for all recipes;
-* As a Admin member, I want to be to make use of CRUD (create, read, update and delete) for the categories;
+* As an Admin member, I want to be to make use of CRUD (create, read, update and delete) for the categories;

 ### Wireframes